mikheevshow/mikheevshow/README.md

 ### Let me introduce myself 👋

 My name is Ilya Mikheev.
-Work since 2018 as java developer.
+Work since 2018 as a java developer.
 Live in Moscow.

 #### I'm Currently Working On